 You are responsible for your vocal progress

 I admit that sometimes, as their voice teacher and vocal coach, I am quite an important person in the life of singers 😎 But frankly, I am only a shackle in the chain surrounding you, the singer.
-And you are right in the middle.
 If you want to become the best singer you can be, if you want the work with your teacher and coach to create good results, you have to hold yourself accountable.

 There are many guides in the life of a singer that make up that chain: Voice teachers, vocal coaches, directors, medical professionals, your band, colleagues, friends, your partner,… They all belong to the team that supports you, and helps you work towards your goals.